The Eclipse Runtime Options

 can be used to specify their corresponding locations as read-only:

-Variable substitution in config.ini
+Variable Substitution in config.ini

 The config.ini file located in the configuration area can be used to define configuration property values.